-That is not because those are super bassy, or that they’re flashy if anything they’re the opposite of both.
 These cans have stuck around so long because aspiring musicians, TV crews, and pupils all have been using it as a dependable studio monitor.
 It’s a flat frequency response, which may not seem the best to some, but it is much clearer and much less difficult to tweak to your liking.

 Such incremental upgrades tend to be a little boring.
 And on the surface anyway, the new AirPods aren’t exciting.
 However, thanks to those updated components on the inside, including a new H1 chip that supports Bluetooth 5.0, improved audio synchronization and always-on Siri, they’re definitely better in small ways that a lot of people will appreciate.